ottenbreit-data-science/aplr/API_REFERENCE_FOR_REGRESSION.md

 ***Returns a list of strings containing unique predictor affiliations for terms.***

+## Method: get_base_predictors_in_each_unique_term_affiliation()

+***Returns a list of integer lists.
+The first list contains indexes for the unique base predictors used in the first unique term affiliation.
+The second list contains indexes for the unique base predictors used in the second unique term affiliation, and so on.***

 ## Method: get_term_coefficients()

 ***Returns a numpy vector containing term regression coefficients.***